Best Squarespace Alternative for Podcasting

 However, Squarespace only offers e-commerce functionality with certain higher-tier plans and your payment types are limited only to PayPal and Stripe.
 If using e-commerce functionality is an important part of your podcast strategy online, WordPress is likely to pack a more beneficial punch.

 At some point in the lifetime of your podcast, you’ll probably need a hosting platform and a website.
 If you choose Squarespace, you may find yourself looking for a Squarespace alternative in no time, so that’s where WordPress comes into the picture.
 With WordPress, you’ll get the best of both a site builder and a CMS.
 The platform offers immense flexibility for absolutely zero dollars, and provides a level of comfort suitable for practically everyone using it.

 This post has looked at why WordPress outshines site builders such as Squarespace.
+Obviously, there are other alternatives to Squarespace, not just WordPress.
+Wix, Weebly, and Podcastpage.io are all legitimate competitors, but we still believe WordPress is the right way to go for most users.
 Let’s quickly recap the four key areas where the former beats the latter:

 - Cost.
 The cost of a podcast host and website can run into the thousands of dollars.
 However, with WordPress, there’s an option to fit any budget, scale, or growth strategy.